bloomberg/bde-tools/_sources/tutorials.txt

 .. note::

    The following instruction assumes that you are running a unix platform.
-Building on windows is almost equivalent, except you must use the equivalent commands in windows command prompt.
+Building on windows is similar, except you must use the equivalent commands in windows command prompt.
 For more details, please see :ref:`waf-windows`.

 First, clone the bde and bde-tools repositores from `github